 We strongly believe that laboratory or invasive testing of animals is a cruel and outdated practice.
 We hope that in the future, it will be eliminated.

-We always ask that pet owners are vigilant of any future recalls of Applaws or any other pet food brand.
+We always ask that pet owners are vigilant of any future recalls of Applaws or any other pet food brand to help ensure that their pets remain healthy and safe.

 Applaws Featured Articles